alexmcdermid/Alexander-McDermid-ecc-dssb-IS24-code-challenge/README.md

 # IS-24 Full Stack Developer Position - Code Challenge

-This repository contains a web application that tracks and manages Web Applications developed by the Province of BC.
+This repository contains a web application that tracks and manages mock Web Applications developed by the Province of BC.

 ## Table of Contents